Maybe somewhere else, where people didn’t care as much about words and their meaning as they cared in this perfect place.

 “I am sorry,” that was what I said.

-I could follow her easily – firstly because of the fragrance the petals were releasing, and secondly, because while she was walking her heals were playing music when touching the pavement.
-Very fine music.
+I could follow her easily – firstly because of the fragrance the petals were releasing, and secondly, because while she was walking, she heals were playing music when touching the pavement—outstanding music.

-There was a bench and she, most elegantly sat there with all her petals, her feathers, her fragrances and her musical heels, she sat there looking up into the sky as if the sky was about to bring some delicious surprise.
+There was a bench, and she, most elegantly, sat there with all her petals, feathers, fragrances, and musical heels.
+She sat there looking up into the sky as if the sky was about to bring some delicious surprise.

 I stood frozen.